 Riverhead Books | 2017

 My favourite book of 2016 was The Girl on the Train.
 And yes I know that’s such a cliché thing to say in starting this review.
 And it’s such a shit thing to do – to compare these novels.
-And it’s not like I want to compare them, and I’m trying really hard not to, but I read this novel because I wanted to consume The Girl on the Train in order to have it inside of me I LOVED IT SO MUCH (shit movie though.)
+It’s not like I want to compare them.
+I’m trying really hard not to, but I read this novel because I wanted to consume The Girl on the Train in order to have it inside of me I LOVED IT SO MUCH (shit movie though.)

 That said, I did like this.
 But I didn’t LOVE IT.